 c) Quarrying wire

-Explanation: Plier is not use in quarrying.
-Quarrying wire is used for cutting stones at site.
+Explanation: Plier is not used in quarrying.
+Quarrying wire is used for cutting stones at a site.
 XSM is a manufacturer of quarrying machines.
 Hammer is used to split rocks.

 2. What is the relation between LLR (Line of Least Resistance) and amount of explosives

 a) Higher the LLR, higher the amount of explosive

 b) Higher the LLR, lesser the amount of explosive

 c) 10% more explosive for every 1m of LLR

 d) 10% less explosive for every 1m of LLR

 Explanation: LLR is the shortest distance travelled by the expelled gasses on blasting through a path which offers least resistance.
 Therefore, higher amount of explosives will result in higher LLR.

 3. Which of the following is not an explosive used for blasting?